arviz-devs/GSoD/2021/viz_evaluation.md

 * Analysis of usage advise

-  Evaluate the advise included in the ArviZ documentation about using each plotting function.
+  Evaluate current advise included in the ArviZ documentation about using each plotting function.
 As a first approximation this should be a list of useful references per plot so users can better understand when and how to use each of them.